Detention is not used on a regular basis in Ireland, except in the following circumstances:

 The detaining officer must inform the IPO or IPAT, as relevant, about the detention.
 The appropriate body then ensures that the application of the detained person is dealt with as soon as possible and, if necessary, before any other application for persons who are not in detention.

-It should be noted that the planned establishment of a dedicated detention facility at Dublin Airport could lead to increased detention in practice, however this facility has not yet opened.
+It should be noted that the planned establishment of a dedicated detention facility at Dublin Airport could lead to increased detention in practice.
+While the facility is now operational, owing to a lack of available statistics regarding immigration detention, it is not clear whether the establishment of the facility has led to an increase in the use of such detention.

 Detention for the purpose of removal